.jpeg)

 Fair play

-Quarter / Semi-Finals
+Semi-Finals

-The number 1 and 2 of each group passes on to the quarter-finals.
 Qualification is based on the number of match points, then the goal balance and finally the number of goals.

-For the quarter / semi-finals 15 minutes central time registration will apply.
+For the semi-finals 15 minutes central time registration will apply.
 Five penalties will follow at a drawn game.
 If there’s no match winner by then penalties will have to be taken until a team miss.

 Final